wrmack/helios-server-docs/docs/how_overview.md

 The following is a very brief summary of the key screens:

-- election setup
+- pre-voting phase: the election setup
-- voting booth
+- voting phase: the voting booth
-- election results.
+- post-voting phase: election results.

-## Election setup
+## Pre-voting phase: the election setup

 The election administrator: